AFLplusplus/AFLplusplus/unicorn_mode/samples/speedtest/README.md

 The pre-built binary (simple_target_x86_64.bin) was built using -g -O0 in gcc.

-We then load the binary and execute the main function directly.
+Then load the binary and execute the main function directly.

 ## Addresses for the harness:
 To find the address (in hex) of main, run: